RxLaboratory/Duik/src-docs/docs/guide/automation/random-motion.md

 You can use this tool to generate an **animated random value** for some properties.

 To the contrary of the [*Wiggle*](wiggle.md), this random motion is not interpolated: each value is completely random and does not evolve from the previous value.
-This makes the value jump from one value to the other without interpolation[*](../../misc/glossary.md); this is very useful for faking traditionnal animation for example, to make cels jump around a bit like if they weren't perfectly aligned when scanned, or to generate very nervous random movements.
+This makes the value jump from one value to the other without interpolation[*](../../misc/glossary.md); this is very useful for faking traditional animation for example, to make cels jump around a bit like if they weren't perfectly aligned when scanned, or to generate very nervous random movements.

 !!! warning
     This tool is not to be confused with the [*Randomize*](tools/randomize.md) [^randomize] tool: it generates random values which are not animated, and it can be used for all kind of attributes, and not only properties.